run-llama/llama_index/docs/guides/primer.md

 - and more!

 This primer is intended to help you get the most out of GPT Index.
 It gives a high-level overview of the following:
-1. How to quickly get started using GPT Index.
-2. The general usage pattern of GPT Index.
+1. The general usage pattern of GPT Index.
-3. Mapping Use Cases to GPT Index data Structures
+2. Mapping Use Cases to GPT Index data Structures

-## 1. Quickly Getting Started with GPT Index
-To start with, you will mostly likely want to use a [Vector Store Index](/how_to/vector_stores.md).
-Vector Store Indices
-are a simple and effective tool that allows you to answer a query over a large corpus of data.
-When you define a Vector Store Index over a collection of documents, it embeds each text chunk and stores the embedding in an underlying vector store.
-To answer a query, the vector store index embedds the query, fetches the top-k text chunks by embedding similarity, and runs the LLM over these chunks in order to synthesize the answer.

-[The starter example](/getting_started/starter_example.md) shows how to get started using a Vector Store Index (`GPTSimpleVectorIndex`).
-See [Embedding Support How-To](/how_to/embeddings.md) for a more detailed treatment of all vector store indices (e.g. using Faiss, Weaviate).

-Our Vector Store Indices are good to start with because they generalize to a broad variety of use cases.
-For a more detailed/advanced treatment of different use cases and how they map to indices, please see below.

-## 2. General Usage Pattern of GPT Index
+## 1. General Usage Pattern of GPT Index

 The general usage pattern of GPT Index is as follows:
 1. Load in documents (either manually, or through a data loader).